stackforge/fuel-docs/pages/operations/7450-mm-ops.rst

 The maintenance mode is enforced by using the ``umm`` parameter in one of the following ways:

-* by selecting the respective option in the boot menu in Ubuntu or CentOS;
+* by selecting the respective option in the boot menu of the supported
+* Operating system;

 * by forcing the reboot into maintenance mode from shell with the :command:`umm on` command;